Tiger shark: Reproduction

 Males reach sexual maturity at 2.3 to 2.9 m and females at 2.5 to 3.5 m.
 Typical weight of relatively young sexually mature specimens, which often locally comprise the majority of tiger sharks encountered per game-fishing and scientific studies, is around 80 to 130 kg.
 Females mate once every three years.

+Brooding

+The tiger shark is the only species in its family that is ovoviviparous; its eggs hatch internally and the young are born live when fully developed.
+Tiger sharks are unique among all sharks in the fact that they employ embrytrophy to nourish their young inside the womb.
+The young gestate in sacks filled with a nourishing fluid.
+This allows the young to dramatically increase in size, even without a placental connection to the mother.

+The young develop inside the mother's body up to 16 months.
+Litters range from 10 to 80 pups.
+A newborn is generally 51 to 76 cm long.
+How long tiger sharks live is unknown, but they can live longer than 12 years.

+Mating

 They breed by internal fertilization.
 The male inserts one of his claspers into the female's genital opening (cloaca), acting as a guide for the sperm.
 The male uses his teeth to hold the female still during the procedure, often causing the female considerable discomfort.
 Mating in the Northern Hemisphere generally takes place between March and May, with birth between April and June the following year.
 In the Southern Hemisphere, mating takes place in November, December, or early January.
-The tiger shark is the only species in its family that is ovoviviparous; its eggs hatch internally and the young are born live when fully developed.

-Tiger Sharks are unique among all sharks in the fact that they employ embrytrophy to nourish their young inside the womb.
-The young gestate in sacks which are filled with a fluid that nourishes them.
-This allows for the young to dramatically increase in size, even though they have no placental connection to the mother.

-The young develop inside the mother's body up to 16 months.
-Litters range from 10 to 80 pups.
-A newborn is generally 51 to 76 cm long.
-How long tiger sharks live is unknown, but they can live longer than 12 years.
+A 2026 study reported that Olowalu, Hawaii is a mating site for these animals, the first to have been identified.
+The animals gather during the same winter period used by Northern Pacific humpback whales for mating and nursing offspring, possibly so that the sharks can prey on humpback calves.